"Aik so aik," Badam ni Curry

 Cooking with almonds has always been a source of excitement for me, and it adds a slightly exotic flair to the dish.
 Although the reason for counting the almonds appears mundane, it has a lovely ring to it.
 The title does elicit thought.

-This curry, like all others, has variations; a tweak here and there, a pinch of saffron, and a preference for the thickness of the curry.
+This curry, like all others, has variations: a tweak here and there, a pinch of saffron, and a preference for the thickness of the curry.
 I like it rather thick if served with flatbreads, naans, and lavash and thinner if served on a bed of rice—boiled, with lemon, or even khichri.
-My family prepared it in yogurt, while others used narial nu dudh—coconut milk.
+My family prepared it in yoghurt, while others used narial nu dudh—coconut milk.

 Interestingly, this curry has been adopted from Tamil Nadu in southern India.
-Its origins are deemed to be from the valleys of Mosovad and is often referred to as Mosavadi Curry.
-The original Kari is prepared with equal amounts of almonds, hung curd and cream sometimes mixed with milk to keep it lighter.
-Paneer is a good substitute for the hung curd but the textures differ.
-Prepared with onions, garlic and ginger, it is flavoured with garam masalo, turmeric and salt.
-Tamils cook this in heavy amounts of pure ghee and with meat.
-There are no red or green chillies, nor tomatoes added to it.
+Its origins are deemed to be from the valleys of Mosovad, and it is often referred to as Mosavadi Curry.
+The original Kari is prepared with equal amounts of almonds, hung curd, and cream, sometimes mixed with milk to keep it lighter.
+Paneer is a good substitute for hung curd, but the textures differ.
+Prepared with onions, garlic, and ginger, it is flavoured with garam masalo, turmeric, and salt.
+Tamils cook this in heavy amounts of pure ghee and with meat but there are neither red nor green chillies nor tomatoes added to it.

 Serves 6